 - Fusion Surgery.
 Pain following fusion surgery results when the fusion or the implant fails.
 It can also result when the fusion or transplant injures or causes the degeneration of another level of the spine.

 - Lumbar Decompression Back Surgery.
 The goal of this surgery is to decompress a pinched nerve or to correct a disc herniation.
 Continued pain may be experienced if the nerve is not properly decompressed, it does not properly heal after surgery, or it is damaged during surgery.

 - Scar Tissue Formation.
 After some surgeries, scar tissue may form around the nerve root.
 This causes pressure and pain.

 How We Can Help

 We have worked with many patients who are suffering from pain even after back surgery.
 We have heard countless stories of individuals who have lost their job, have lost their marriage, and who have lost their self-esteem because of the intensity and constancy of their pain.
 For this reason, we are committed to helping every single one of our patients learn to manage their pain and receive a level of, if not complete, pain relief.

 Our program starts with us taking the time to listen to you.
 We want to hear about the surgery you had, how your pain was prior to the surgery, and how it is now.
 Once we have a clear picture of what you are experiencing, our next step is to work with you to create short-term and long-term pain relief treatments.

-When you leave our clinic after the initial consultation, you will clearly understand the steps we plan to take to address your pain needs and what results we expect you to see in the short-term and the long-term.
+When you leave one of our clinic locations, after the initial consultation, you will clearly understand the steps we plan to take to address your pain needs and what results we expect you to see in the short-term and the long-term.